DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 the stop command times out but other pieces of software tend to get confused if processes ignore common signals.

 While it's absolutely possible to run the DHCP server directly using the command given above, it's just good practice to add `dumb-init` for proper signal handling.
-The Dockerfile contains the instruction to install the latest binary from GitHub and the Dockerfile `CMD` is prepended with `dumb-init`.
+The Dockerfile contains the instructions to install the latest binary from GitHub and the launch instruction is prepended with `dumb-init` to become

+`dumb-init /usr/sbin/dhcpd ...`

 Related documentation:
 - [dumb-init GitHub repository](https://github.com/Yelp/dumb-init)